Germanium-Jeremy/CollabCanvas/docs/architecture.md

 ## Auth flow

-NestJS owns authentication (no NextAuth in the middle):
+NestJS owns authentication (no NextAuth in the middle).
+Sessions are **short-lived access JWT + DB-backed refresh session**:

-1. **Email/password**: `POST /api/auth/register|login` — bcrypt hashes, JWT issued.
+1. **Email/password**: `POST /api/auth/register|login` — bcrypt hashes; on
+   success the API issues an access JWT (15 min) *and* creates a refresh session (7 days, opaque random token stored only as a SHA-256 hash).
 2. **OAuth (GitHub/Google)**: API starts the flow (`/api/auth/oauth/:provider`),
-   stores a state cookie, exchanges the code server-side, upserts `User` + `Account`, issues a JWT.
+   stores a state cookie, exchanges the code server-side, upserts `User` + `Account`, issues the same session pair.
 Google `id_token` audience is verified.
+3. Both tokens are **httpOnly cookies** (`cc_token` 15 min, `cc_refresh`
-3. The JWT is stored in an **httpOnly cookie** (`cc_token`, SameSite=Lax) and is also returned in the response body for non-browser clients.
+   7 days, SameSite=Lax); the access JWT is also returned in the response body for non-browser clients.
+4. **Silent renewal**: when an API call 401s with an expired access token, the web client calls `POST /api/auth/refresh` (single-flight — concurrent 401s share one refresh) and retries the original request once.
+Rotation deletes the used session row and mints a new one, so a stolen refresh token is useless after first use.
+After 7 days (or logout) the user signs in again.
-4. The web app's middleware only checks cookie *presence* for route protection;
+5. The web app's middleware only checks cookie *presence* for route protection;
    actual authorization happens in the API (JWT verify + room permission checks).
-5. WebSockets authenticate by fetching `GET /api/auth/token` (cookie-authenticated) and passing the token in the socket URL.
+6. WebSockets authenticate by fetching `GET /api/auth/token` (cookie-authenticated) and passing the token in the socket URL.
+If a reconnect is rejected with close code 4401 (expired access token), the client fetches a fresh token and rebuilds the connection, carrying over unsynced local edits.
 Tokens never touch localStorage.
-6. Rate limiting: login/register are limited per IP (20 / 15 min); AI actions per
+7. Rate limiting: login/register are limited per IP (20 / 15 min); AI actions per
    user (5 / hour).
 In-memory fixed window; swaps to Redis when `REDIS_URL` is set.
+8. `Session` rows double as a session registry: logout deletes the row (the cookie alone becomes worthless), and `revokeAllSessions()` supports a future "sign out everywhere" feature.
+Expired rows can be pruned by a cron job.

 Authorization is pure and shared: `effectiveRole()` in `@collabcanvas/shared` is used by the API guards *and* the realtime server, so both enforce identical rules.